Boys & Girls

 Hygiene & UTI Prevention

-Girls face unique hygiene considerations due to female anatomy.
-The shorter female urethra creates pathways for bacterial transfer, which is why proper positioning and wiping matter.
+Girls face unique hygiene considerations due to anatomy.
+The shorter female urethra creates pathways for bacterial transfer โ€” proper positioning and wiping matter.

 Staying Dry

-Research documents girls staying dry during the day around 32.5 months average.
-Girls tend to show awareness of bladder and bowel sensations approximately 2 months earlier than boys.
+Research shows girls stay dry during the day around 32.5 months average โ€” about 2 months earlier than boys.

 Fear of Accidents